jburos/cookiecutter-cohort/README.md

 -----

 The goal of this project is simply to take some of the boiler plate out of creating a new python project.
-It is intended to stay pretty minimal, but contains everything needed to make a project that includes:
+It is intended to stay pretty minimal, but contains best-practices in use by the Hammer Lab.

+These projects at a minimum will include:

  * Sphinx documentation
  * Installable via pip in pypi
  * Testing via Nose and Coverage

-In the future, we may include some other things like:
+ * Code linting via pylint

- * basic travic ci configuration
+ * Travis CI configuration
- * anything else you think might make sense (open up an issue with ideas).

 Contributing
 ------------

-The intent of this project is to stay fairly lean, but if you have any suggestions or would like to help out, please let me know.
+The intent of this project is to stay fairly lean, but up to date with current best-practices in use by our lab.

 License
 -------